 To be considered for the Northstar-2 Study, you must meet the following initial criteria:

-The Northstar-2 Study has many other requirements to help ensure the safety of all participants which will be reviewed with you by the team at your study site.
-A full list of all the criteria is available for download here.
-If you are interested in participating and think you meet the criteria, please contact a study site.
+The Northstar-2 Study has many other requirements to help ensure the safety of all participants which will be reviewed with you by your physician or a study site.
+A full list of all the NorthStar-2 criteria and additional information about the study can be found on ClinicalTrials.gov.
+Review this information with your physician who can contact a Northstar Study site for addtitional information regarding the study criteria and status.

 If you are interested in learning more about the Northstar-2 Study, here are the steps to follow: